 Vacancies occurring in the office of President or during the second year of the Treasurer’s term between annual meetings shall be filled by the President-Elect and Treasurer-Elect respectively for the duration of the current term as well as the normal scheduled term for succession.

-Any vacancy occurring in the office of President-Elect, Secretary, Treasurer (during the first year of the term), or Member-at-Large between annual meetings of the Association shall be filled, for the remainder of such term, by appointment by the Executive Committee.
+Any vacancy occurring in the office of President-Elect, Secretary, Treasurer (during the first year of the term), Member-at-Large, or Conference Co-Chair between annual meetings of the Association shall be filled, for the remainder of such term, by appointment by the Executive Committee.

 In the event of a vacancy of the office of Past-President, the office shall be filled by recommendation of the current President with concurrence from the Executive Committee, from a pool of persons who previously served as Past-President or on the Executive Committee.

 In the event the office of Treasurer-Elect is vacated due to that officer moving up to a vacated office of the Treasurer, the Treasurer-Elect office shall remain vacated for the remainder of the term.
 However, if the office is vacated between annual meetings of the Association, due to that individual’s inability to serve, the office shall be filled by appointment of the Executive Committee.

+Any vacancy occurring in an office after an election and before the officer is installed shall be filled by appointment of the Executive Committee and ratified by the membership according to subsection i. of this section.

-Appointment to a vacancy in the offices of President-Elect and Treasurer-Elect shall require ratification by a majority vote of the Voting Membership through a ballot conducted within 30 days of the appointment.
+Appointments by the Executive Committee for the offices of President-Elect, Treasurer-Elect and any office where the elected candidate has not been installed shall require ratification conducted by ballot with approval by a majority vote of the Voting Membership within 30 days of the appointment.

 Section 3.
 The officers named in Section 1 of this Article shall perform the duties prescribed by the Constitution and Bylaws adopted by the Association and by the parliamentary authority adopted in Article VIII of the Constitution and Bylaws.